borisg912/Sharemium/README.md

  A disadvantage of this is the fact that some pages that rely on in-URL parameters, like YouTube (<code>youtube.com/watch?v=dQw4w9WgXcQ</code>) where the 'v' key handles the video tag, will be discarded.
 I plan to find a solution in the future.

+## NEW!
+Published the first (buggy) beta version of the Chromium extension v9.7 Beta 2.
+Tested on Brave and Opera.
+Before installing on Chrome, Brave or Vivaldi import the registries from /Sharemium.Extensions/FixChromiumRegistry.reg (adds the extension as trusted), because it's not in the Chrome Web Store.
+Opera doesn't require this, and I plan to launch it on the Opera add-on store.

 ### Here's 3 cents:
 - My first actual UWP C# app :)
-- Waiting until v1.0 to upload to Store
+- Waiting until v10.0 to upload to Store
-- Working on the Chromium extension (Chrome, Brave, Opera) + Gecko add-on (Firefox, Floorp, Mullvad) later on
+- Working out bugs on the Chromium extension + Gecko add-on (Firefox, Floorp, Mullvad) later on

 ### My 2 free cents:
 - Anyone can contribute or give notes/suggestions/feedback